 There are currently 5.5 million Constellation Brands shares held short by investors – that's known as Constellation Brands's "short interest".
 This figure is 0.8% up from 5.5 million last month.

 There are a few different ways that this level of interest in shorting Constellation Brands shares can be evaluated.

-Constellation Brands's "short interest ratio" (SIR) is the quantity of Constellation Brands shares currently shorted divided by the average quantity of Constellation Brands shares traded daily (recently around 940312.92962357).
-Constellation Brands's SIR currently stands at 6.11.
-In other words for every 100,000 Constellation Brands shares traded daily on the market, roughly 6110 shares are currently held short.
+Constellation Brands's "short interest ratio" (SIR) is the quantity of Constellation Brands shares currently shorted divided by the average quantity of Constellation Brands shares traded daily (recently around 1.2 million).
+Constellation Brands's SIR currently stands at 4.68.
+In other words for every 100,000 Constellation Brands shares traded daily on the market, roughly 4680 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Constellation Brands.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Constellation Brands.